KimikaTeorikoa/python-notes-tccm/intro.md

 language due to its widespread application in computational chemistry.
 This is not an easy choice, as you will hopefully learn throughout the course.
 Python is peculiar in a number of ways.
-It be seen both a programming language as much as a scripting tool.
-It can be used to write software packages but also for data analysis and visualization using a web browser as an interface.
+It can be seen both a programming language as much as a scripting tool.
+It can be used to write software packages, but also for data analysis and visualization using a web browser as an interface.
 Python can be run locally in your computer in a number of different ways, but also on collaborative notebooks online.
-We will try to introduce all of these possibilities, which have made Python be dubbed a "Swiss army knive" of coding.
+We will try to introduce you to all of these possibilities, which have made Python be dubbed a "Swiss army knife" of coding.

-Below, you can find the syllabus of the course, with the topics that we will be covering, and also a list of references that we recommend for the course.
+Below, you can find the syllabus of the course, with the topics that we will be covering, and also a list of references that we recommend.

 ```{tableofcontents}
 ```